Does teeth whitening for sensitive teeth exist? And if so, what are your best options?

 The best whitening toothpaste for sensitive teeth is one that not only whitens your teeth but also remineralises and desensitises them at the same time.

-They also have a newer product, the PAP+ Whitening Powder, which has the ability to make any toothpaste into a whitening toothpaste.
-It uses the same PAP+ formula which helps to desensitise and remineralise teeth enamel as it whitens.
+Hismile's PAP+ Whitening Powder has the ability to make any toothpaste into a whitening toothpaste.
+It uses their PAP+ formula which helps to desensitise and remineralise teeth enamel as it whitens.

 There are also products and professional in-office teeth whitening services that are designed specifically for those who have teeth whitening sensitivity.
-These treatments usually come with some sort of desensitizing gel or serum.
+These treatments usually come with some sort of desensitising gel or serum and are applied prior to a bleaching procedure.
+Desensitising substances based on phosphate such as (DCPA) and (TTCP) have reported successful results in preventing sensitivity.

 Have a look at the video below where Dr Chhaya Chauhan explains teeth sensitivity when whitening your teeth and tips for managing it.